Skip to content

 Nasal examination

 Check for signs of bleeding – Is this unilateral or bilateral?
-If you have a cold metal spatula, hold this under the nose to see if it mists equally assuming the nasal cavities are clear of blood.
+If you have a cold metal spatula, hold this under the nose to see if it mists equally, assuming the nasal cavities are clear of blood.
 Evert the tip of the nostril to examine the nasal vestibule.
 You should be able to see the septum in the midline and the inferior turbinate laterally on either side.
-The colour of the inferior turbinate can give you an idea as to underlying pathology – a bluish, oedematous turbinate suggests venous congestion and is seen in allergy.
+The colour of the inferior turbinate can give you an idea of underlying pathology – a bluish, oedematous turbinate suggests venous congestion and is seen in allergy.

 Oral examination